felesmanhotto/cowboy-game/README.md

-made with pygame \n
-cowboys are cool
+made with pygame. cowboys are cool